top of page

 Montessori Teacher at Midway Hills Academy

-Ms. Abney-Spivey is working in his fourth year for the Baldwin County School District.
+Jessica Abney-Spivey is working in her fourth year for the Baldwin County School District.
 Ms. Abney-Spivey currently works as a Montessori Teacher at Midway Hills Academy School.

 Ms. Abney-Spivey was nominated by one of her student’s parents, Patience Wong.
 Ms. Wong had the following to say, “Ms. Abney-Spivey consistently keeps me up to date with my daughter's progress and needs.
-She is kind hearted and understanding in regards to my daughter's emotional needs and curriculum needs.
-Mrs. Abney reaches out through multiple platforms of communication when trying to communicate with me about an assignment, quiz, study guide, daily happenings and or just a note.
-This means so much to me as a parent and now single Mom who is juggling many things.
+She is kind-hearted and understanding regarding my daughter's emotional and curriculum needs.
+Mrs. Abney reaches out through multiple platforms of communication when trying to communicate with me about an assignment, quiz, study guide, daily happenings and/or just a note.
+This means so much to me as a parent and now a single Mom who is juggling many things.
 To know that my daughter is genuinely being guided by Ms. Abney-Spivey, gives me peace of mind and gratefulness in my heart that we are blessed to have a Teacher like Ms. Abney-Spivey at MHA.”

 Ms. Abney-Spivey, thank you for being the epitome of excellence!

-Ms. Grebel is working in her second year for the Baldwin County School district.
-She currently works as the Marketing Management Instructor in our CTAE Department at Baldwin High School.
+Kristin Grebel is working in her second year for the Baldwin County School District.
+She is the Marketing Management Instructor in our CTAE Department at Baldwin High School.

 Ms. Grebel was nominated by the CTAE Director, James Lassetter.
 Mr. Lassetter had the following to say, “I have been impressed with Ms. Grebel’s passion for her subject and her dedication to becoming a better teacher.
-With being directed or asked she has sought out and registered for several different professional learning opportunities.
-In addition, she has been at the forefront of marketing her student organization trying to build the membership.
+Without being directed or asked, she has sought out and registered for several different professional learning opportunities.
+In addition, she has been at the forefront of marketing her student organization, trying to build the membership.
 She has come to me with ideas to help make her program and student organization better.
 She has been thinking outside the box.
-With the passion she has, I can see her program being one of the shining stars at BHS. .”
+With her passion, I can see her program being one of the shining stars at BHS.”

 Ms. Grebel, thank you for being a model of excellence!